Electoral district of Kavel

+History

 Kavel is named after Lutheran pastor August Kavel who migrated with approximately 250 people to South Australia from Germany in 1838, two years after the colony of South Australia was founded, seeking freedom from religious persecution.
 They, and later German immigrants and their descendants, have made a significant contribution to South Australia's development and culture.

 Kavel has been held by the Liberal Party and its predecessor, the Liberal and Country League, for most of its existence.
 Like most seats in the Adelaide Hills, it has usually been reasonably safe for that party, and has been held by only four members.
 The first member, Roger Goldsworthy, served as Deputy Premier of South Australia from 1979 to 1982 under David Tonkin.
 Goldsworthy retired in 1992 to allow former state Liberal leader John Olsen to transfer from the Australian Senate back to state politics.
 Olsen went on to become Premier of South Australia after a 1996 party-room coup against Premier Dean Brown.

 Olsen was forced to retire from politics after being caught misleading the House, and was succeeded by Mark Goldsworthy, son of Roger.
 Mark held the seat until handing it to current member Dan Cregan in 2018.
 Cregan was elected as a Liberal member, but resigned from the party in October 2021 to sit as an independent.
 At the 2022 election, he was re-elected as an independent in a landslide.
-Cregan's two-candidate-preferred vote of 75.4 percent was the highest of any candidate, making Kavel the safest seat in the State.
+Cregan's two-candidate-preferred vote of 75.4 percent was the highest of any candidate, making Kavel the safest seat in the state.

 The strong Family First Party vote of 15.7 percent at the 2006 election, the highest in the state, was due in part to their prominent local candidate, church minister Thomas "Tom" Playford V, son of former Premier Sir Thomas Playford, who had represented Gumeracha decades earlier.
-Tom Playford V had run as an independent in the 2002 election, achieving a primary vote of 19.4 percent.
+Tom Playford V had also run as an independent in the 2002 election, achieving a primary vote of 19.4 percent.